mikewest/mikewest.org/_posts/2007-01-14-installing-textpattern-with-markdown.markdown

 Modified: '2007-01-21T00:46:45Z'
 Teaser: This site is built on top of the Textpattern engine, running Markdown instead
     of Textile.
 Here's how to make that happen.
-Title: Installing Textpattern 4.0.4 with Markdown
 layout: post
 tags:
 - HOWTO
 - TextPattern
+title: Installing Textpattern 4.0.4 with Markdown
 ---
 [Textpattern][] is a brilliant blogging tool, one which seems completely dedicated to the task of putting words on a page.
 It has a great plugin